parcoil/updatectrl/docs/guide.md

-# Updatectl Documentation
+# Updatectrl Documentation

-Welcome to the official documentation for Updatectl, a powerful tool for automating project updates.
+Welcome to the official documentation for Updatectrl, a powerful tool for automating project updates.

 ## Getting Started

-If you're new to Updatectl, start with the [Quick Start Guide](quickstart.md) to set up your first automated update.
+If you're new to Updatectrl, start with the [Quick Start Guide](quickstart.md) to set up your first automated update.

 ## User Guide